rogaikwad30/IEEE_Avenir/README.md

 ## Features
 - Each timeline had 3d icon.
-- Use Left Mouse to rotate the came
+- Use Left Mouse to rotate the camera
 - Mouse scroll button to zoom in and zoom out

 ## Steps to setup project locally